tracynle/SuperHi-Project-2/README.md

  - Use advanced SCSS features and Shopify's AJAX API

 ## Commands
-`theme watch --allow-live flag` will allow any updated changes to reflect on the live theme
+`theme watch --allow-live flag` - will watch and auto-deploy new file changes to the theme.

 ## To View Project
 Visit: [link](https://tracy-wellby-project-2.myshopify.com/)